 subject to (\ref{soft}).
 Here $\rho$ denotes a large positive constant.
 The optimum of the above problem \cite[pg.429]{Lue84} is identical to that of (\ref{optim}), (\ref{soft}).
 Define the augmented Lagrangian,

-Note that the original Lagrangian may not be convex near the solution (and hence the primal dual algorithm does not work). for sufficiently large $\rho$, the last term in $\La_\rho$ ``convexifies'' the However, for sufficiently large $\rho$, \cite{Ber00} shows that the augmented Lagrangian is locally convex.
+Note that although the original Lagrangian may not be convex near the solution (and hence the primal dual algorithm does not work), for sufficiently large $\rho$, the last term in $\La_\rho$ ``convexifies'' the Lagrangian.
+Indeed, for sufficiently large $\rho$, \cite{Ber00} shows that the augmented Lagrangian is locally convex.
 After some further calculations detailed in \cite[pg.396 and 397]{Ber00}, the primal dual algorithm operating on $\La_\rho(\param(n),z(n),\la(n))$ reads:

 where $\ep>0$ denotes the step size and the notation $z=\max[x,y]$ for any two equal dimensional vectors $x$, $y$ denotes the vector $z$ with components $z_i = \max[x_i,y_i]$.